We know many historical sources that describe fast shooting.

 10.4 meters / 13.8 meters per second = 0.75 seconds per arrow

-The speed of an Egyptian tub can be slower than assumed?
+The speed of an Egyptian chariot can be slower than assumed?

-We can assume that their horses were small than horses today so maybe the speed was only 40 Km / h
+We can assume that their horses were smaller than horses today so maybe the speed was only 40 Km / h

 Amenhotep II was a historic Pharaoh, but also a god, so